Casimir Pierre Périer: Business career

 The two brothers, Casimir and Scipion, founded a bank in Paris (8 June 1801), located at No. 8, Place Vendôme until 1809, and after that year at No. 27, rue Neuve du Luxembourg (now the rue Cambon).
 Henry Flory and William Sabatier, who were former associates with their father at the Bank of France and the Anzin Company, respectively, helped to get the bank started.
 The youngest Perier brother, Joseph, joined the bank in 1822, approximately one year after the death of Scipion.
 The affairs of the older Perier bank at Grenoble were by then administered mainly by another younger brother, Alphonse.
-The bank of "Perier Frères" in Paris, which played a significant and leading role in the early stages of the industrial revolution in France, would be near the peak of its success in the 1820s, numbering importantly by then among a small and select group of private banking houses known collectively as "la haute banque parisienne."
+The bank of "Perier Frères" in Paris, which played a significant and leading role in the early stages of the industrial revolution in France, would be near the peak of its success in the 1820s, numbering importantly by then among a small and select group of private banking houses known collectively as the Parisian Haute Banque.
 Scipion became a regent of the Bank of France in 1818, Casimir in 1820.
 They both became members of the influential Chamber of Commerce of Paris.

 The two most important clients of the Perier bank were the Anzin Coal Company (Department of Nord) and the Perier-owned iron foundry and workshops in Paris at Chaillot.
 The founder-owner of the Chaillot firm, Jacques-Constantin Perier (1742–1818), who was not related to the Paris bankers, was well known for having brought the Watt steam engine to France.
 Famously, he used a Watt engine at Chaillot to provide Paris with water pumped from the Seine.
 In 1802 he supplied the Anzin Company with twenty of his engines for winding and drainage at the mines.
 Casimir and Scipion Perier purchased the Chaillot firm in 1818 and used its workshops to upgrade Anzin with more efficient Cornish high-pressure engines patented in France by Arthur Woolf.
 Chaillot was an important part of the most notable entrepreneurial achievement of the Periers during the Restoration, namely, the renovation, managerial reorganization and business expansion of Anzin.